artontray/screenshot-frontend/README.md

 I created this ```<SELECT>``` list of category as an external component from the Private screenshot creation page.
 So in the future it will be possible to display this list somewhere else on the app if needed.

+Furthermore, after creating a new private screenshot, the user will be automatically directed to the Selected Category Page that was chosen during the creation process.
+This allows the user to view all the content within that category, including the new screenshot that was just added.

 | Story | action required | Checked? |
 |:-------:|:--------|:--------|